fperez/agu-nnow-evaluation/nnow-audit.md

 Outline of steps in the workflow for publishing notebooks, with key tools highlighted at various steps in the process.
 ```

-In @fig:workflow we see a high-level outline of the steps in the authoring and publishing workflow the _Notebooks Now!_ effort prototyped.
+In @fig:workflow we see a high-level outline of the steps in the authoring and publishing workflow prototyped during the _Notebooks Now!_ effort.
 In this system, the following parts were developed with fully open source infrastructure and implementation:

 - Submission templates for authors, as described [in the MyST documentation](https://mystmd.org/guide/website-templates).
 - Continued standardization of the JATS/MECA for notebooks, as desrcribed in [_Science Communication with Notebooks_](https://curvenote.github.io/notebooks-in-publishing).
 This working draft was co-authored by industry and scientific community members, published under CC-BY licensing terms.
 It contains the authoritative reference on these ideas in a vendor- and tool-agnostic way, as it covers both the MyST and Quarto implementations and had participation of authors from both ecosystems.